What are you responsible for as Director of LMI’s Department of Defense (DoD) and Veteran Affairs (VA) health market?

 How has your experience brought you to this position, and what made you want to work for LMI?

 I have spent most of my career supporting DoD R&D activities from basic research, through advanced development, to fielding.
 This gives me a broad perspective not only of R&D, but also of the method by which DoD goes about defining requirements, conducting acquisitions, and supporting the warfighter.
 When LMI acquired The Tauri Group in 2019 (I was with The Tauri Group for about 10 years), I was happy to come along for the adventure.
-I quickly saw that LMI presents a unique offering to the government in its objectivity as a not-for-profit and its long history supporting defense and civilian customers.
+I quickly saw that LMI presents a unique offering to the government in its objectivity as a trusted third party and its long history supporting defense and civilian customers.

 How would you describe your leadership style, and what makes you a great leader?